The Complete Guide On How To Calculate Payroll & Payroll Taxes

 To determine federal income tax, you’ll need to have your employee’s W-4 handy and their gross pay calculation.
 As of 2020, federal income tax withholdings can use either the wage bracket method or the percentage method.

 These methods are done using tables on the IRS Publication 15-T form.
-You should consult this form closely, whether you’re using the wage bracket or percentage method.
 If an employee’s withholdings haven’t changed since prior to 2020, you can use the previous version of the table.

 Wage Bracket Method

 Withholdings are determined by W-4 filing status and gross pay.
-Filing status from an employee’s W-4 form is either:
+Filing status from an employee’s W-4 form can be:

 - Married filing jointly